-- The average weight of an adult human brain is about 1,500 gram (1.5 Kg), but it also shows great variance from one individual to the other.
+- The average weight of an adult human brain is about 1,500 grams (1.5 Kg), but it also greatly varies from one individual to another.

 - Concerning brain-to-body-weight ratio, human skull contains the largest living brain structure as compared to all the other animals.

 - Human brain is almost thrice as large as that of a chimpanzee, and two times larger than that of bottlenose dolphin.

 - Cerebrum (or telencephalon) is the major part of brain that is not only largest in size but also the most developed of all the major structural divisions of the brain.

 - Thinking and reasoning are some of the most complex activities of human brain that still remain least understood even in this post-modern era of science and technology.

 - The gray or whitish matter of brain is composed of neuron cells that are responsible for gathering and transmitting signals or nerve impulses and delivering the processed responses back to the same regions to carry out desired actions.

 - The voltage variations in the electrical activity along your scalp are recorded by a process called EEG (Electroencephalography) that is the measure of ionic current flowing through the neuron cells.